Dekeypetey40/Happy-Dog-Website/README.md

 ---

 # Future Features
+  - A services offered page with listed prices for each service.
+  - A meet the trainers/dog walker page.

 # Testing
   - I tested to make sure the website works in the following browsers: Firefox, Chrome and Edge.